bestape/alchemy/README.md

 `part1()` to `part4()` loop until the repeat option in `app.json` is met and then `footer()` is called.

 ### to do

+Feel free fork this repo and hack away at some of these to dos, or do your own thing with it. :0)

 Write and open source publish code that animates SVG with JavaScript, HTML and CSS.